Trusted by 50,000+ customers worldwide

 SWIFT (Banks)

-• Takes 2-5 business days to settle
+• Takes 2–5 working days to settle (longer outside the EEA)

 Local Payment Rails (Specialists)